-HIV/AIDS continues to play a major role in the lives of gay and bisexual men.
-This is why the former National Association of People With AIDS established NGMHAAD.
-According to the CDC, nearly one in seven gay and bi men living with HIV are unaware they have it.
-The purpose of this national awareness day is to get individuals tested so that those who are positive can get on treatment, remain healthy and reduce the likelihood of transmitting the virus to their partners.
+According to the CDC, nearly one in seven gay and bi men living with HIV are unaware they have the virus.
+NGMHAAD encourages individuals to get tested and encourages those who are positive to engage in treatment in order to improve their health and reduce the likelihood of transmitting the virus to their partners.

 National Latinx AIDS Awareness Day

-This awareness day is observed on the last day of Hispanic Heritage Month.
-While representing only about 17 percent of the U.S. population, Latinos made up almost one quarter of new HIV diagnoses nationwide in 2014, according to the CDC.
-The Latino Commission on AIDS and the Hispanic Federation spearhead NLAAD.
-The goal is to get Latinx (pronounced “La-teen-ex” and used as a gender-neutral plural pronoun for Latinos/Latinas) people to join the fight to end the epidemic.
+Latinos make up almost one quarter of new HIV diagnoses nationwide in 2014, according to the CDC.
+NLAAD aims to get more Latinx people to join the fight to end the epidemic.

 World AIDS Day

-The World Health Organization founded World AIDS Day with support from the United Nations.
 About 36.7 million people across the globe have HIV, according to UNAIDS.
-Every December 1, the world comes together to continue the fight against HIV, show support for those living with the virus and to remember those lost to it.
-Community organizations, health advocates, governments and others coordinate related events worldwide.
+Every December 1, the world comes together to show solidarity in the fight against HIV, to show support for those living with the virus and to remember those lost to it.

 Click here to download a PDF of the POZ HIV/AIDS Awareness Day poster.